0xPolygonZero/zk_evm/book/src/cpu_execution/privileged_instructions.md

     resetting memory sections (by calling MSTORE_32BYTES_32 with the value 0).

+7. `INCR`.
+Reads the `N`th element of the stack, and increments it in-place by one without pushing or popping.
+There are 4 INCR operations, namely INCR1, INCR2, INCR3, INCR4 to increment respectively the 1st, 2nd, 3rd and 4th stack elements.

-7.  `PROVER_INPUT`.
+8.  `PROVER_INPUT`.
 Pushes a single prover input onto the stack.

-8.  `GET_CONTEXT`.
+9.  `GET_CONTEXT`.
 Pushes the current context onto the stack.
 The kernel always has context 0.

-9.  `SET_CONTEXT`.
+10.  `SET_CONTEXT`.
 Pops the top element of the stack and updates the current context to this value.
 It is usually used when calling another contract or precompile, to distinguish the caller from the callee.

-10. `MLOAD_32BYTES`.
+11. `MLOAD_32BYTES`.
 Pops 2 elements from the stack (a Memory address, and then a length $\ell$), and pushes a value onto the stack.
 The pushed value corresponds to the U256 integer read from the big-endian sequence of length $\ell$ from the memory address being